-Our mission at Child Care Marketing Solutions is to positively impact one million children by transforming 5,000 early learning businesses.
+Our mission at The Child Care Success Company is to positively impact one million children by transforming 5,000 early learning businesses.
 So, we teach our clients a lot about how to increase enrollment in your preschool ranging from how to market, how to answer the phone, how to build rapport, how to conduct an amazing tour, etc. If you’ve been following us for a while, you’ve probably mastered these skills by now.
 BAM!!
 Now you are an enrollment machine!
 (If you are new to us, check out our Enrollment Bootcamp Training Course for help with enrollment strategies!)

 After you enroll more and more children you should be set, right?
 You should eventually reach capacity.
 Your center should be full and you should have a waitlist, right?
 This would be the ideal situation, but it cannot happen if you have a constant revolving door of families.
 You have to continue strengthening your loyalty fence every day.
 You must consistently offer excellent customer service and quality child care to keep your clients feeling happy and connected to your preschool.
 You can’t just “rest easy” now that they’ve enrolled, or families will continue to sneak out the back door.